 Below is up-to-date information on coronavirus and safety for visitors to San Diego.

-We look forward to welcoming you back to San Diego so you can create incredible memories—safely.
+We look forward to welcoming you to San Diego so you can create more incredible memories.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.